GOT CHIP? GOT TO GO TO LAW SCHOOL

 Favorite Song: “Stand By Me” performed by Prince Royce

 Hobbies: Tennis and Kayaking

 CHIP Impact: MAF supported work into the memory loss associated with intracranial germ cell tumors; a devastating complication.
 This enabled us to realize the importance of rapid initiation of therapy.
-Aaron presented with severe loss of memory, but the..
+Aaron presented with severe loss of memory, but the rapid start of t..

 Abby was a trooper throughout her treatment

 Abby, age 9, was diagnosed with Ewing’s Sarcoma on June 29, 2005.
 The tumor was located on her spine and had pressed on her spinal cord so severely that Abby was paralyzed from the waist down.
 After surgery to remove the tumor, Abby began a long year that included 14 rounds of chemo and 26 days of radiation, not to mention countless physical therapy sessions to help her regain the use ..

 Allison was six years old in April 2007 when she was diagnosed with a medulloblastoma.
 The surgery successfully removed the whole tumor, about the size of a plumb.
 She then underwent six weeks of radiation, and nine rounds of chemotherapy at Children’s Hospital, under the care of Dr. Nick Foreman and his wonderful staff and the nurses in the infusion room.
 She completed therapy in May 20..

 Ariana, or as she is called, Ani, was born a perfectly normal and healthy little girl four years ago.
 All that changed on Friday, January 13, 2006.
 Little Ani was diagnosed with a rare form of childhood brain cancer – pontine brain stem glioma.
 This form of cancer accounts for less than ten percent of all childhood brain tumors.
 The prognosis is not good.
 The tumor intertwines itself wit..